openwisp/openwisp-radius/docs/user/management_commands.rst

 .. note::

-    :ref:`Find out more about this feature in its dedicated page
+    :doc:`Find out more about this feature in its dedicated page
     <generating_users>`

-This command deactivates expired user accounts which were created temporarily (eg: for en event) and have an expiration date set.
+This command deactivates expired user accounts which were created with batch operation temporarily (e.g.: for en event) and have an expiration date set.

 .. code-block:: shell